kde9867/Platform-Invariant-Topic-Modeling/README.md

 # Platform-Invariant Topic Modeling via Contrastive Learning to Mitigate Platform-Induced Bias

 Implementation of Platform-Invariant Topic Modeling.
-You can discover the original paper “Platform-Invariant Topic Modeling via Contrastive Learning to Mitigate Platform-Induced Bias” at the following link:

 This study enhances the performance of topic models by developing a platform-invariant contrastive learning algorithm and eliminating platform-specific jargon sets to minimize the unique influence of each platform.